List of Christian denominational positions on homosexuality: Assyrian Church of the East

 The Assyrian Church of the East does not recognize same-sex marriages, although it does not condemn any individuals, as it stated in 2015:

 "Christian marriage must be between two people—male and female—who are open to the natural and free gift of life to be conceived of them...Marriage as a natural human relationship, across different cultures and religions, has always been about the creation of families for the ordered and thriving continuance of the human race.
 Christian marriage particularly, is that and more...The Church of the East remains ever committed to her indelible and absolute orthodox and catholic faith.
 As such, it cannot bless or solemnize any marriage that is not committed to the Scriptural principles, nor do the Church's sacred ministers have the authority to attempt to do so, under any condition...Finally, we remind our children in Christ that we are not to condemn anyone but must always seek to make the Gospel known in as respectful and loving a heart as possible."

 Baptists

-The Southern Baptist Convention, the largest of the Baptist denominations and the single largest Protestant group in the U.S., believes that the Bible says practicing homosexuality is a sin, stating clearly that its members "affirm God's plan for marriage and sexual intimacy – one man, and one woman, for life.
-Homosexuality is not a 'valid alternative lifestyle.'
-It is not, however, an unforgivable sin.
-The same redemption available to all sinners is available to homosexuals.
-They, too, may become new creations in Christ."
-Independent Fundamental Baptist churches (in general) also view homosexuality as sinful and unnatural.
+Most Baptist associations in the world only support marriage between a man and a woman.

-The American Baptist Churches USA (ABCUSA) officially regards homosexual conduct "as incompatible with Biblical teaching"; however, there are a number of Baptist churches in the ABCUSA and the Cooperative Baptist Fellowship that have less conservative views.
-The Association of Welcoming and Affirming Baptists, a group of some 50 churches and organizations, is committed to the "full inclusion" of gay and lesbian persons in their churches.
+Some Baptist associations allow local churches to decide about blessings of same-sex marriage, such as the American Baptist Churches USA, the Progressive National Baptist Convention (USA), the Cooperative Baptist Fellowship (USA), the National Baptist Convention, USA and the Baptist Union of Great Britain.

-The historically African-American denominations of the National Baptist Convention have issued no public statements on homosexuality; however, the National Baptist Convention, USA, Inc., does not allow its clergy to officiate at ceremonies for same-sex unions.
+Some Baptist associations support blessings of same-sex marriage, such as the Alliance of Baptists (USA), the Baptist Peace Fellowship of North America (USA), the Canadian Association for Baptist Freedoms, the Aliança de Batistas do Brasil, the Fraternidad de Iglesias Bautistas de Cuba, the Open Baptists Association (Australia) and the Association of Welcoming and Affirming Baptists (international).